mailboxer/mailboxer/README.md

 *****UPDATED FOR USE WITH HEADSUP APP

+Added support for alternative schame location for tables
+  #Configure schema for database tables - include the period
+  config.mailboxer_schema = 'messaging.'

 This project is based on the need for a private message system for [ging